IMikhaylov2710/mrHandy/README.md

 2) coordinate for every knuckle
 3) centroid of your knuckles

-In master mode your mouse cursor follows the centroid of your knuckles in absolute coordinates (beta).
+In master mode your mouse cursor follows the basis of your palm in absolute coordinates (beta).
 Currently this program only supports one monitor (two monitors support will be added later).

-Whats new?
+To click with mouse close index and big finger.

+**Whats new?**

-1) Added mouse control for macOS
+1) Added push/release control of mouse
-2) Added the emulation for mouse left click and mouse release
+2) Reworked click from open palm -> fist to closing index and big finger

 For compliance or collaboration feel free to contact me at i.mikhailov@omnigene.tech